s--fisher/IDNP/README.md

 # The IDNP Makefile is a script that compiles the IDNP protocol, and allows it to be executed on a given system.
 The Makefile specifies the various components of the protocol, including the main IDNP program, as well as various libraries and other dependencies required for the protocol to run.

 # Overall, the IDNP is a powerful and innovative networking protocol that offers many advantages over traditional networking protocols, particularly for transmitting large amounts of data across vast distances.

+#Make sure you have Python 3 installed on your system.
+If you don't have it, you can download it from the official Python website: https://www.python.org/downloads/

+#Install the necessary dependencies.
+IDNP requires Scapy and PyShark packages to be installed.
+You can install them using pip by running the following command:

+# Copy code
+# pip install scapy pyshark
+# Download the IDNP package from the GitHub repository: https://github.com/s--fisher/IDNP

+# Extract the contents of the downloaded ZIP file.

+# Navigate to the extracted directory using the command line.

+# Run the following command to install IDNP:

+# arduino
+# Copy code
+# python setup.py install
+# After completing these steps, IDNP should be installed on your system and ready to use.

+# You can verify that IDNP is installed correctly by running the import idnp command in a Python shell.
+If no error occurs, then the package is installed correctly.